deephaven-examples/deephaven-ib/README.md

     # Set jvm_args to the desired JVM memory for Deephaven
     docker run -it -v data:/data -p 10000:10000 ghcr.io/deephaven-examples/deephaven-ib python3 -i -c "from deephaven_server import Server; _server = Server(port=10000, jvm_args=['-Xmx4g']); _server.start()"
     ```
-3) Launch the system and execute a custom script (Option 2):
+3) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.

-    * On Mac:
+### Launch pip-installed Deephaven with Docker -- run a script

+The pip-installed Deephaven uses a lightweight Deephaven installation that is installed using pip.
+In this case,
+the pip-installed Deephaven system is installed in a Docker container.
+This is a good option for production scenarios where scripts need to be run and related data needs to be visualized.

+1) Create a directory for your data and scripts
     ```bash
-    git clone git@github.com:deephaven-examples/deephaven-ib.git
-    cd deephaven-ib/docker/dev/build.sh
+    mkdir data
     # your_script.py must begin with: "from deephaven_server import Server; _server = Server(port=10000, jvm_args=['-Xmx4g']); _server.start()"
     # Set jvm_args to the desired JVM memory for Deephaven
     cp path/to/your_script.py data/your_script.py
+    ```
+2) Launch the system and execute a custom script:
+    * On Mac:
+    ```bash
+    git clone git@github.com:deephaven-examples/deephaven-ib.git
+    ./deephaven-ib/docker/dev/build.sh
     docker run -it -v data:/data -p 10000:10000 deephaven-examples/deephaven-ib:dev python3 -i /data/your_script.py
     ```
     * On other platforms:
     ```bash
-    # your_script.py must begin with: "from deephaven_server import Server; _server = Server(port=10000, jvm_args=['-Xmx4g']); _server.start()"
-    # Set jvm_args to the desired JVM memory for Deephaven
-    cp path/to/your_script.py data/your_script.py
     docker run -it -v data:/data -p 10000:10000 ghcr.io/deephaven-examples/deephaven-ib python3 -i /data/your_script.py
     ```
-4) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.
+3) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.

 ### Launch pip-installed Deephaven with a local installation (No Docker)

 > **_NOTE:_**  Deephaven pip install is not yet supported on all architectures.
 This launch should work on Linux (AMD64 and ARM64) and Windows WSL.
 It is not yet supported on Windows without WSL or Mac.
 For these architectures, you should use the Docker installation.
 As soon as Deephaven supports these architectures for pip, [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) will work.

-The pip-installed Deephaven uses a light-weight Deephaven installation that is installed using pip.
+The pip-installed Deephaven uses a lightweight Deephaven installation that is installed using pip.
 In this case,
 the pip-installed Deephaven system is installed directly on your local system, without Docker.

 It is possible to use [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) without docker, but this is a